wutzi15/Docker-Unleashed/Readme.md

 As of today I cannot find any (good) alternatives for that.
 Please let me know, if I'm wrong.

 # What?
-This is a proposal for a free and open source alternative for a docker registry.
+This is a proposal for a free and open source alternative for a docker registry, consisting of contributions of diskspace and bandwith.
+Think about it like the good (and legal :wink:) parts of torrents or a system like Seti@Home.

 ## Free
 The system should be free to use.

 ## Open Source
-The system should be an open source implemetation, with many contributors
+The system should be an open source implemetation, with many contributors.

 ## Distributed
-The system should now rely on a single data center or server.
+The system should not rely on a single data center or server for storage.
 It should be distributed across any contributing partners.

 # How
 - If you want to contribute disk space / bandwith the system should provide a way of registration and configuration.